ncyxie/Notepad-DOT/README.md

 ## Bug reports

-Since you are here, you just need to enter [Issues](https://github.com/ncyxie/Notepad-Dot/issues/) page in strip menu above, or click on blue **Issues** text.
+Since you are here, you just need to enter [Issues](https://github.com/ncyxie/Notepad-Dot/issues/) page in GitHub, or contacting with me using Discord or Telegram.

 ## Updates